Rorke's Drift: Empire at Bay

 Little known to them, in direct contravention of orders not to do so an Impi of 4,500 veteran warriors many of whom had been held in reserve and had not participated at Isandlwana were advancing on the Mission Station, they were eager to join the fight and their blood was up but what had been a triumphant day for the Zulu Nation would now end badly.

 The Mission Station of Rorke's Drift stood on the Buffalo River that separated British held Natal from Zululand.
-Cetshwayo, who sought peace and did not want to inflame the situation by taking the war into British territory despite the fact that the Station had been used as a staging post and supply depot for Lord Chelmsford's three-pronged assault on the Zulu Kingdom.
+Cetshwayo, who sought peace and did not want to inflame the situation by taking the war into British territory even though the Station had been used as a staging post and supply depot for Lord Chelmsford's three-pronged assault on the Zulu Kingdom.

 Chard was now promoted to a position of command ahead of Bromhead on the grounds that he had received his Commission three years earlier.